 - In Ōkami, sidequests help Amaterasu to gain Praise units, which gradually enhance her health, paint storage, money and revival chance stats.
 Some sidequests also house Stray Beads, a bonus supply of Gold Dust (which will permanently power up one weapon) and even secret brush techniques.

 - Solatorobo has a plethora of sidequests.
 They're optional, of course, unless you happen to need to be a slightly higher Hunter rank to take a plot-relevant quest.
 Not all quests will increase your rank, however.

 - The search for the Extra-Life clover boxes in Little Big Adventure and it's sequel.
 Little Big Adventure II also has the optional adventure in the form of a Bonus Dungeon; an off-the-main-path island cave off the coast of Desert Island which houses the Protection Spell.
-You do not need the spell to complete the game, and it will become Lost Forever once you leave Twinsun the second time.
+You do not need the spell to complete the game, and it will be lost for good once you leave Twinsun the second time.